HigasaOR/mitoSNV-patho-predictor/README.md

     * MitImpact
         1. Download the MitImpact database file (https://mitimpact.css-mendel.it/cdn/MitImpact_db_3.0.6.txt.zip) into `downloads/`, unzip it and change the extension to .tsv.
         2. Run the `do_MitImpact.py` file in the `src_preprocessing/` directory.
+        3. For prediction, run `gen_MitImpact_all.py` file to generate preprocessed whole MitImpact files.
     * gnomAD allele homoplasmy/heteroplasmy frequency
         1. Download the gnamAD database file at https://gnomad.broadinstitute.org/downloads#v3-mitochondrial-dna into `downloads/`.
         2. Run the `do_gnomAD.py` file in the `src_preprocessing/` directory.